 - Your HVAC contractor files the PowerShift paperwork.
 The Cooling Company handles all rebate documentation as part of every qualifying installation.

 - Rebate funds are limited.
 NV Energy allocates a fixed annual budget for PowerShift.
-Once it runs out, the program pauses until the next funding cycle.
-March and April installations have the best chance of full funding availability.
+Once those funds are committed, the program stops accepting applications until the next cycle.
+Early-year installations have the best chance of full funding availability.

 PowerShift is NV Energy's residential energy efficiency rebate program.
-It is funded through a small charge on every NV Energy customer's monthly bill — which means you have already been paying into this program.
-When you install qualifying high-efficiency equipment, PowerShift pays you back a portion of that investment as a direct rebate applied to your installation cost.
+It is funded through a small charge on every NV Energy customer's monthly bill, which means you have already been paying into this program.
+When you install qualifying high-efficiency equipment, PowerShift pays you back a portion of that investment as a direct rebate applied to your installation cost at the time of install.

 The program is not new.
 NV Energy has offered efficiency rebates for years.
-But the 2026 rebate amounts for heat pumps are among the most generous the utility has ever offered, reflecting Nevada's push to reduce peak summer electrical demand.
 Heat pumps are a priority because they use significantly less electricity than conventional air conditioners and gas furnaces combined, reducing strain on the grid during the months when Las Vegas temperatures push past 115 degrees.

 Here is what makes PowerShift different from the federal tax credits most homeowners are used to hearing about:

 - It is a direct rebate, not a tax credit.
-You do not need to wait until you file your taxes.
-The rebate reduces your installation cost at the time of purchase or is paid out within weeks of installation.
+The rebate reduces your installation cost at the time of purchase.
+There is nothing to file with your taxes.

 - Your contractor handles the paperwork.
-A participating contractor like The Cooling Company submits the rebate application on your behalf.
-You sign the form, and we handle the rest.
+A participating contractor like The Cooling Company coordinates the rebate on your behalf.
+You see the discount on your invoice.

-- There is no income limit.
-Unlike some federal programs, PowerShift does not care about your household income.
+- There is no income limit for the base rebate.
 If you are an NV Energy residential customer in Southern Nevada, you qualify.
+Income-qualified customers receive an additional $100 per tier through the utility's assistance programs.

-- It applies to the installed system, not just the equipment.
-The rebate is tied to the complete installation — equipment, labor, and materials — not just the price of the heat pump unit itself.
+- It applies to the installed system.
+The rebate is tied to the complete installation, not just the equipment price.

 The catch?
 PowerShift operates on a fixed annual budget.
 NV Energy receives approval from the Public Utilities Commission of Nevada (PUCN) for a specific dollar amount each year.
 Once those funds are committed, the program stops accepting new applications until the next cycle.
-This is not a hypothetical risk — the program has run out of funds in previous years before December.
-In 2025, several rebate tiers were exhausted by late summer.
+This is not a hypothetical risk, the program has run out of funds in previous years.
+In 2024, several tiers were exhausted before the end of the year.

 That is why timing matters.
 If you are considering a heat pump installation in 2026, applying early gives you the best chance of capturing the full rebate amount.
 Not sure whether to repair your current system or replace it?
 Use the $5,000 rule and our replacement timeline to find out.